 By accurately creating an exact prototype of your die-cast design, you’ll be able to discover any errors before multiple products are created.
 Again, the cost of discovering any design errors after the die cast tooling process is complete can be financially devastating for a business.
 Tool rework is an obvious cost, but additional costs can include shorter tool life and late delivery of a company’s product to the marketplace.
 A delay in introducing a product to the market can result in a loss of sales and even a loss of gross market share that can be difficult to recover from.
 So, appropriate use of today’s prototyping technologies can help manufacturers avoid these needless additional costs and stressful financial situations.

 Casting With Aluminum

 At Protocast Inc., what you’ll notice is that we offer multiple types of alloys that we work and cast with.
-These alloys include aluminum, magnesium, zinc and stainless steel, and each type of alloy includes different grades of metal that are suited for specific prototyping jobs.
+These alloys include aluminum, magnesium, and zinc, and each type of alloy includes different grades of metal that are suited for specific prototyping jobs.
 Aluminum is a popular choice for metal casting, tooling, and manufacturing in general, as many components in the automobile, aerospace, defense and construction industries utilize aluminum for its durable yet cost-effective qualities.
 Even furniture can be created with cast aluminum!